x-zvf/cloneall/README.md

 ```

 ## Warning
 This script does not work with 2FA yet, and it is using deprecated HTTP authentication.
+Therefore it can no longer clone private repos.
 ## LICENSE
 Licensed under the MIT license, see LICENSE file.